jnehring/Crawlzilla/DATASET_CARD.md

 - **Crawl Delay**: Implements configurable delays between requests (default: 1 second)
 - **Rate Limiting**: Never downloads multiple pages from the same domain simultaneously
 - **User-Agent Identification**: Identifies itself as `Crawlzilla/1.0`

-## Considerations for Using the Data

-### Social Impact

-This dataset aims to:
-- **Democratize AI**: Enable LLM development for underrepresented African languages
-- **Preserve Languages**: Create digital resources for languages with limited online presence
-- **Support Research**: Provide training data for NLP research in low-resource settings

-### Limitations

-- **Web Bias**: Data reflects the content available on the web, which may not represent all language varieties or registers
-- **Quality Variance**: Despite filtering, some noise may remain in the data
-- **Temporal Snapshot**: Data represents a point-in-time snapshot of web content
-- **Domain Distribution**: Certain domains or topics may be overrepresented

-### Ethical Considerations

-- **Copyright**: Web-crawled data may include copyrighted content; users should consider fair use implications
-- **Privacy**: While the crawler respects robots.txt, some personal information may be present
-- **Bias**: Web content may contain biases that could be learned by models trained on this data